-One of the biggest changes that will take place in July is the expansion of the Mini One Stop Shop to the new One Stop Shop (OSS) for goods and services.
+One of the biggest changes that took take place in July is the expansion of the Mini One Stop Shop to the new One Stop Shop (OSS) for goods and services.
 This expansion extends the use of the OSS to all B2C services and distance sales of goods within the EU and to certain domestic supplies of goods facilitated by online marketplaces (OMP’s)

 One Stop Shop registrations are open since the 1st of April.

 Global VAT Compliance can help you register for the OSS and take care of all of your VAT obligations so you can focus on your expanding business.
 Avoid any delays and reduce the impact of the e-Commerce changes by having a qualified VAT expert assess your situation.

 As mentioned above, the €22 low value consignment relief for consignments entering the EU is now abolished.
 As a result, every consignment that enters the EU from a third country is now liable for import VAT.